pjdevs/pjdevs.github.io/content/alka.md

 The PlayerState present in Unreal framework was largely used to keep track of each creep unit count, the current type carried and the maximum amount that can be carried.
 This is where each event occured when the current type or the stack count changed to update all concerned UI.
-This properties was replicated with *OnRepNotify* behavior of Unreal in C++ allowing to trigger events client side after replication.
+These properties were replicated with *OnRepNotify* behavior of Unreal in C++ allowing to trigger events client side after replication.

 ### Integration into the Lab UI and player HUD

-After adding this features, I had to integrate them into the already made UI of the lab and of the HUD.
+After adding these features, I had to integrate them into the already made UI of the lab and of the HUD.
 Thanks to all the events it was easy to sync the UI according to all players' state.

 First the Lab :